US Core Implementation Guide

 • as observation

-Every server that supports the USDCI Data Class “Health Status/Assessments”:
+Every Server that supports the USDCI Data Class "Health Status/Assessments":

 • SHALL support representing clinical judgments using US Core Condition Problems and Health Concerns Profile or US Core Simple Observation Profile.

-• When a Simple Observation or Problem or Health Concern is recorded based on a structured screening an assessment (see below), the US Core Simple Observation Profile SHOULD reference it using the derivedFrom element and the US Core Condition Problems and Health Concerns Profile using the evidence.detail element,
+• When a Simple Observation or Problem or Health Concern is recorded based on a structured screening and assessment (see below), the US Core Simple Observation Profile SHOULD reference it using the derivedFrom element and the US Core Condition Problems and Health Concerns Profile using the evidence.detail element,

 Structured Screening and Assessments